skillrepos/cursor/labs.md

 **Setup**

-1. From the workshop root directory, run the setup script and navigate to the API directory.
+1. From the workshop root directory, execute the commands below and navigate to the API directory.
 Then open the folder in Cursor using one of the available methods (drag folder onto Cursor icon, use File → Open Folder in Cursor, or use the CLI command).

 ```
-npm run lab1:setup
+cp -r labs/lab1-cursor-modes/starter my-api
 cd my-api
 ```